Today’s Wonder of the Day was inspired by aneeta. aneeta Wonders, “What was before dinosaurs? ” Thanks for WONDERing with us, aneeta!

 Dinosaurs still fascinate kids and adults alike today.
-It’s so much fun to imagine what life must have been like on Earth millions upon millions of years ago, when Tyrannosaurus Rex and hundreds of other types of dinosaurs roamed Earth.
+It’s so much fun to imagine what the Earth looked like millions of years ago.
+What would life be like if Tyrannosaurus Rex still roamed the Earth?

 But were dinosaurs the first living things on Earth?
-Or were there other animals on Earth long before the dinosaurs ruled the world?
-Although dinosaurs did indeed rule Earth for millions of years.
+Or were there other animals on Earth before the dinosaurs ruled the world?
+Dinosaurs did indeed rule Earth for millions of years.
 But they weren’t the first to do so!
 There were animals that roamed the world long before they did.

-One of the bizarre creatures that inhabited those swamps was Diploceraspis.
+One of the bizarre creatures that lived in those swamps was Diploceraspis.
 What did this animal look like?
-Imagine a salamander that stretched three feet long with a head shaped like a boomerang and you'll have an idea of what Diploceraspis looked like.
-How would you like to run into one of those while traveling through the swamps.
+Imagine a salamander that’s three feet long.
+Now, give it a head shaped like a boomerang.
+Now you have a good idea of what Diploceraspis looked like.
+How would you like to run into one of those while traveling through the swamps?

-In addition to large, strange amphibians, the Carboniferous period was also known for some other curious forest residents: gigantic insects!
-During the Carboniferous period, Earth’s atmosphere had much more oxygen than it does today.
-This bounty of oxygen allowed for much larger flying creatures, especially insects.
+The world wasn’t all large, strange amphibians.
+There were also giant insects!
+During this time period, Earth’s atmosphere had much more oxygen than it does today.
+This led to much larger flying bugs.

-For example, Meganeura was a giant dragonfly that inhabited the swamps of Earth.
-If you've ever seen a modern dragonfly, you know they can be much larger than a typical insect, such as a mosquito or a fly.
+For example, Meganeura was a giant dragonfly.
+It lived in the prehistoric swamps of Earth.
+Have you ever seen a modern dragonfly?
+If so, you know they can be much larger than a typical insect.
 However, Meganeura might have been the size of a large bird, such as an eagle!

 If Meganeura sounds like quite a sight, then you would also be amazed by Arthropleura.
-Arthropleura was a giant centipede that likely stretched to lengths of eight feet or more.
-And if those gigantic centipedes and dragonflies the size of birds weren't weird enough, scientists believe there were also spiders the size of cats!
+This was a giant centipede.
+It likely stretched to lengths of eight feet or more!
+And if that’s not enough, scientists also think there were spiders the size of cats!

-Over time, larger reptiles began to evolve as the climate became hotter and drier.
-Reptiles, such as pelycosaurs, archosaurs, and therapsids, bridged the gap between the bizarre amphibians of the Carboniferous period and the first dinosaurs.
+Over time, larger reptiles evolved.
+Earth became hotter and drier.
+Reptiles bridged the gap between large amphibians and the first dinosaurs.

 One such creature was Dimetrodon, a meat-eating predator with a huge sail on its back.
-Scientists believe the huge sail may have been used to help Dimetrodon warm up faster in the morning, allowing it to feed on other rainforest animals before they got up and got going.
+Scientists believe the huge sail may have been used to help Dimetrodon warm up faster in the morning.
+This allowed it to feed on other rainforest animals before they got up and got going.